santiment/academy/src/docs/metrics/nvt/index.md

 ## SanAPI

-- NVT using 1-day Circulation is availale under the `nvt` name.
+- NVT using 1-day Circulation is available under the `nvt` name.
-- NVT using Transaction volume is availale under the `nvt_transaction_volume` name.
+- NVT using Transaction volume is available under the `nvt_transaction_volume` name.

 ```graphql
 {